 Who can use the Archives?

 Archives and Special Collections is open to the public.
 Students, faculty, staff, and members of the general public are welcome.
 See Research Services for more information.

 Some materials in Archives and Special Collections are restricted because of their sensitive nature or because they contain personal or confidential information.
 Restrictions are placed by the donor, depositor, or the repository.
 Some records are protected by federal laws such as the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA).
 Examples of restricted records are student records, personnel files, donor files, medical records, and any materials containing personal information such as addresses and social security numbers.

 Access to some public records may be granted to certain individuals by submitting a public records request.

 What is a public records request and how do I make one?

 Access to some public records may require a public records request.
 Public records requests must be submitted in writing to the Records Compliance Officer in the Office of General Counsel either by letter or e-mail.
 Please see the Procedure for Complying with Public Records Requestsfor more details.

-An appointment is not necessary, but is appreciated.
-Please contact Archival Services so the staff have the opportunity to understand your research and expedite service to you.
+Currently, an appointment is necessary, and is appreciated.
+Please contact Archives and Special Collections so the staff have the opportunity to understand your research and expedite service to you.

 Monetary donations help fund the organization and preservation of historical materials.
 For example, monetary donations can be used to purchase acid-free folder and boxes or to have professional conservation work completed in a laboratory.
 Please see Donor Information for more details.

-Archival Services acquires most materials through donations.
-Please contact the Head of Archival Services to discuss the donation and to have the collection evaluated.
+Archives and Special Collections acquires most materials through donations.
+Please contact the Head of Archives and Special Collections to discuss the donation and to have the collection evaluated.